Featured Artist

 Tribal Groove - The Tribal Spirit awakens and explodes in vibrant celebration with instruments & vocals from Africa, Native America, the Middle East, Australia, Mongolia, Tibet, and other regions.
 Enter these magical lands where ancient rhythms and cool grooves entwine into a moving, fresh and fascinating sound-journey.
 Featuring drums, tabla, dumbeck, kanoun, accordion, flute and indigenous vocals mixed with keyboard, synthesizer and percussion.

-Use the controls to listen to each track or to all of them continuously
+Use the controls to listen to each track or to all of them continuously.

-Click Download (above) to buy the album or any track(s) in 320k MP3, FLAC, or just about any other format you could possibly desire.
+Click on buy (left under the cover) to download the album or any track(s) in 320k MP3, FLAC, or just about any other format you could possibly desire.
+This will include the artwork booklet (cover art) in PDF!

-Or download Tribal Groove from iTunes
+Or, download Drum Trance from iTunes

-Karunesh - Tribal Groove and other digital stores.
+Karunesh - Tribal Groove

 Track Description Musicians and Instruments